telerik/ajax-docs/api/server/Telerik.Web.UI.ImageEditor.Serialization/ImageOperationSerializerBase.md

 `Telerik.Web.UI.ImageEditor.IImageOperation` The image operation represented by the serialized input

-###  ToData
+###  FromData

-Constructs a key/value pair collection from the image operation.
+Constructs an image operation from the provided data input

 #### Parameters

-#### operation `Telerik.Web.UI.ImageEditor.IImageOperation`
+#### data `System.Collections.Generic.Dictionary{System.String,System.Object}`

-The image operation, from which the data is contructed
+The data content representing an image operation

 #### Returns

-`System.Collections.Generic.Dictionary`2` The constructed data from the image operation
+`Telerik.Web.UI.ImageEditor.IImageOperation` An image operation represented by the provided data

 ###  NameInDataIsCorrect